haleywm/what-did-i-miss/README.md

 The setup of the bot is relatively simple.
 First, you must setup a discord bot (https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token), and then get the private key.

-Next, clone this repo and extract it and whatever, and create a file called `config.py`.
-Copy the file `sample_config.py`, and fill in at least the KEY, as well as the other values if you'd like. `modules/config.py` contains additional configuration options that are used for specific server values.
+Next, clone this repo and extract it and whatever, and create a file called `config.yml` containing `key: {bot-private-key}`.
+Read `default-config.yml` to get additional configuration options, and place these in your `config.yml` file to overwrite these values. **DO NOT MODIFY default-config.yml**.

 Next, you must have installed Python 3.8, as well as pip, and gcc.
 Install the package dependencies with `python -m pip install --update pip && pip install -r requirements.txt`.